 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Lucas Davenport #23 series and is a is a paperback edition that was published by G.P.
+It is part of the Lucas Davenport #23 series and is a that was published by G.P.
 Putnam's Sons on May 6, 2014 and has 464 pages.

 Explore it on Goodreads or Amazon.